John-Allard/treemble-site/docs/getting-started.md

 ## Tree Requirements

 **There are two requirements for Treemble to work:**
-* The tree should be oriented with the root at the left and tips at the right (or they can be placed radially in circular tree mode).
-Treemble cannot handle free form trees.
+* The tree should be oriented with the root at the left and tips at the right (or placed radially in circular tree mode).
+For unconstrained layouts see [Manual Connections & Polytomies](/docs/manual-connections-and-polytomies).
 * The tree must be bifurcating, i.e. every internal node must have exactly two child nodes.
 However, if there are nodes with more than 2 child nodes, you can still extract the tree with Treemble by placing extra nodes to create bifurcations with ~0 length.

 ![UI overview](/img/Docs/blank_treemble_with_file_menu_open.png)